hf618/VERL/README.md

 </p>

 <p align="center">
-Repo for "<a href="https://arxiv.org/abs/2509.23808" target="_blank">Beyond the Exploration-Exploitation Trade-off: A Hidden State Approach for LLM Reasoning in RLVR</a>"
+Repo for "<a href="https://arxiv.org/abs/2509.23808" target="_blank">Semantic-Space Exploration and Exploitation in RLVR for LLM Reasoning</a>"
 </p>

 <br>